geojupyter/jupytergis/docs/tutorials/intro.md

 ## Introduction to JupyterGIS

-JupyterGIS integrates geospatial analysis with the interactivity of Jupyter Notebooks, making it easy to:
+JupyterGIS integrates geospatial analysis with the interactivity of Jupyter Notebooks, enabling users to:

 - Visualize and create interactive maps.
 - Process and analyze geospatial data.